MarcMouries/Telework-Case-Management-Lab/docs/Part_3_Automate_Work/Part_3.1_Automate_Work.md

 Congratulations! 🎉 You've built a flow that takes care of managing tasks and communications across multiple departments.

+{: .note }
 Note that by default Personal Developer Instances have "sending email" turned off by default.
 If you want to receive the email, make sure that the user submitting the application has a valid email address on their user record.

 Next, let's test our work and see it in action.